oEbuka/TEMT-BACKEND/README.md

 ### POST /predict
 This endpoint accepts a JSON payload containing the following input parameters:

-temperature (float): the temperature in degrees Celsius humidity (float): the relative humidity as a percentage pressure (float): the atmospheric pressure in hPa wind_direction (float): the wind direction in degrees wind_speed (float): the wind speed in m/s day_of_year (int): the day of the year (1-365) time_of_day (int): the time of day in seconds past midnight Example request:

-json
-Copy code
+- temperature : the temperature in degrees Celsius`
+- humidity : the relative humidity as a percentage
+- pressure : the atmospheric pressure in hPa
+- wind_direction : the wind direction in degrees
+- wind_speed : the wind speed in m/s
+- day_of_year : the day of the year (1-365)
+- time_of_day : the time of day in seconds past midnight

+## Example request:

 ```bash
  {
   "temperature": 20,